HellLeo/Fetching-Data-from-one-file-to-another/README.md

+# Expirement 1.3
-Student Name: Nambram Helio 	 	           UID: 22MCA20317
+### Student Name: Nambram Helio 	 	           UID: 22MCA20317
-Branch: MCA(UIC)  	 	 	                   Section/Group: 2-A
-Semester: 3rd 	 	 	 	 	 	                 Date of Performance: 14-09-2023
-Subject Name: Back End Technologies 	 	   Subject Code: 22CAH-706

-Q. Create a Signup page and store the inputted data by user in file.
+ TITLE : Store the data obtained in the experiment 1.1 in file and use that file in other program.
-Aim/Overview of the practical:  To store the inputted data by user in file.
+Aim/Overview of the practical:  To fetch data from one file to another.